Skip to content

 My goal as a researcher and a scholar is to communicate my argument convincingly to an audience, and it always starts with the premise that it's emphatic, because my belief is emphatic.
 My belief in a world beyond war is emphatic.
 So I want to communicate that through with emphasis, a confidence in our ideas, but also not just confidence, a steadfast belief that this is possible, that a world without war is possible.
 The emphaticness that you are ascribing to my work is really a product that I want my work to offer a pathway into believing that something is possible.
 That is the first step to really envisioning these other worlds, is to actually believe it is possible to live in a world without war and then to find ways to bring that into being—through craft, through language that is about communicating the possibility to believe it is possible.
 That's one of the things that I strive to do in my writing, in my scholarship, is to leave no doubt that I do believe in this and that I believe that we can actually enact this world.

-Winona Guo is a PhD student focused on Asian American literature at Columbia University, and author of Tell Me Who You Are (2019).
+Winona Guo is a PhD student of Asian American literature at Columbia University, and author of Tell Me Who You Are (2019).

 Rajorshi Das on Messy Trans and Queer Storytelling